 San Juan Islands, WA | Wilderness First Responder

-Consisting of over 100 named islands sandwiched between the Strait of Juan de Fuca and the Strait of Georgia, The San Juan Archipelago is the perfect setting for our Maritime WFR excursion.
-Learn wilderness first responder skills specific to the marine environment on a multi-day sailing and camping.
-Join us in beautiful San Juan Islands, Washington for this unique experience.
+With more than 100 named islands sandwiched between the Strait of Juan de Fuca and the Strait of Georgia, The San Juan Archipelago is the perfect setting for our Maritime WFR excursion.
+Learn wilderness first responder skills specific to the marine environment on a multi-day sailing and camping expedition.

 For this program, we offer a discount to students currently enrolled in school.
 Please email info@maritimemedical.org for more information.